-“As an organisation we continue to push the boundaries and set a new global benchmark in data centre design that will deliver the highest possible level of sustainability for our customers and our environment.
+“As an organisation we continue to push the boundaries and set a new global benchmark in data center design that will deliver the highest possible level of sustainability for our customers and our environment.
 We are responsible for building the critical infrastructure for the digital era that will support our future generations, this is a responsibility we take very seriously,” comments NEXTDC chief of engineering and design, Jeff Van Zetten.

 NEXTDC adds that its long-term vision and dedication to energy efficient design, coupled with the rigorous day to day commitment in performing disciplined onsite real-time monitoring and ongoing tuning plays an integral role in achieving a NABERS 5-star standard.

 “I could not be prouder of what our team have achieved.
-The addition of our second NABERS 5-Star rated data centre confirms that the workloads of the majority of NEXTDC’s customers are operating at 5-Star levels of energy efficiency,” adds NEXTDC chief operating officer Simon Cooper.
+The addition of our second NABERS 5-Star rated data center confirms that the workloads of the majority of NEXTDC’s customers are operating at 5-Star levels of energy efficiency,” adds NEXTDC chief operating officer Simon Cooper.

 NextDC also adds that ensuring S1’s energy saving design elements, such as the innovative use of indirect economy cycle free cooling are running optimally and continuing to maintain exceptional indoor air quality for the critical IT infrastructure is crucial to attaining the benchmark.

-“For environmentally conscious organisations looking to optimise the critical infrastructure that drives their business and do so in an ethical and responsible manner, this is a great example why their IT workloads should be colocated in a NEXTDC data centre,” Cooper concludes.
+“For environmentally conscious organisations looking to optimise the critical infrastructure that drives their business and do so in an ethical and responsible manner, this is a great example why their IT workloads should be colocated in a NEXTDC data center,” Cooper concludes.

-NEXTDC is an ASX200-listed technology company a Data Centre-as-a-Service provider.
+NEXTDC is an ASX200-listed technology company a Data Center-as-a-Service provider.
 The company is a certified carbon neutral organisation under the Australian Government’s Carbon Neutral Initiative in line with National Carbon Offset Standard (NCOS) for Organisations.